doeixd/machine/README.md

 **Runner (createRunner):** A stateful controller that wraps a single machine.
 It provides a stable actions object (runner.actions.increment()) to eliminate the need for manual state reassignment, which is ideal for complex local state.

-**Ensemble (createEnsemble / createMultiMachine):** An orchestration engine that decouples state logic from state storage.
-It plugs into external stores (like React or Solid state) to create framework-agnostic, global state machines.
+**Ensemble (createEnsemble / createMultiMachine):** Coordinates multiple independent state machines that share the same context store, like musicians in an orchestra following a shared conductor.
+Each machine handles its domain (auth, data, UI) while operating on the same global state.

 ### Managed State with Runner & Ensemble